Women's history: Great Britain

+Welsh protofeminist Hester Thrale was one of the first women to publish a history text in English.
+The book was met with heavy criticism, much of which focused on her gender.

+In 1801 the Welsh protofeminist author Hester Thrale published Retrospection..., an attempt to write a popular history from a female perspective.
+However, the work faced strong criticism with one reviewer calling it "a series of dreams by an old lady."
+While some of Thrale's contemporaries resented a female writer intruding into the male preserve of history, the Oxford Dictionary of National Biography now states that "it has since been seen as a feminist history, concerned to show changes in manners and mores in so far as they affected women; it has also been judged to anticipate Marxian history in its keen apprehension of reification: 'machines imitated mortals to unhoped perfection, and men found out they were themselves machines.

 The history of Scottish women in the late 19th century and early 20th century was not fully developed as a field of study until the 1980s.
 In addition, most work on women before 1700 has been published since 1980.
 Several studies have taken a biographical approach, but other work has drawn on the insights from research elsewhere to examine such issues as work, family, religion, crime, and images of women.
 Scholars are also uncovering women's voices in their letters, memoirs, poetry, and court records.
 Because of the late development of the field, much recent work has been recuperative, but increasingly the insights of gender history, both in other countries and in Scottish history after 1700, are being used to frame the questions that are asked.
 Future work should contribute both to a reinterpretation of the current narratives of Scottish history and also to a deepening of the complexity of the history of women in late medieval and early modern Britain and Europe.

 In Ireland studies of women, and gender relationships more generally, had been rare before 1990; they now are commonplace with some 3000 books and articles in print.